LooseMarek/ViewFactory/README.md

 If you like to add any of your custom view factories, you can do that by extending `ViewFactoryProtocol`.

-In this way, your custom factories would be available from your `ViewFactory` implementation as any other factories.
+In this way, your custom factories would be available from your `ViewFactory` implementation as any other factory.

 ```
 import ViewFactory